zoroqi/srid.ca/7e8bedee.md

   onto my desktop so that I'll never forget about being a "feeling being" ever again.

 [^goenka]: The vipassana method by Mr. Goenka, for example, has one dissociate from their feelings and identify with physical sensations.
+See [Richard's Selected Correspondence](http://www.actualfreedom.com.au/richard/selectedcorrespondence/sc-goenka.htm).